fetchai/uAgents/python/docs/api/uagents/protocol.md

 **Returns**:

-- `Set[str]` - Set of message digests associated with interval messages.
+- `Set[str]` - Set of message digests that may be sent by interval handlers.

 <a id="src.uagents.protocol.Protocol.signed_message_handlers"></a>